Interested in the Academic Year EMF Program?

-Even though Project MEGSSS has provided enrichment for mathematically talented students in the St. Louis area for over 40 years, we expanded our scope with an exciting new blended online learning platform.
-The blended online provides a highly qualified faculty member once a week in real time to explain, review and prepare students for the week’s work.
-(Similar to how the classroom program works) The blended program expands the MEGSSS reach to include rural and urban schools outside the St. Louis area to have access to this enriching math program.
+Even though Project MEGSSS has provided enrichment for mathematically talented students in the St. Louis area for over 40 years, we expanded our scope with an exciting new instructor-led online learning platform.
+The provides a faculty member once a week in real time to explain, review and prepare students for the week’s work.
+(Similar to how the classroom program works) The program expands the MEGSSS reach to include rural areas and school districts outside the St. Louis area to have access to this enriching math program.

 In-Class format is taught at the Lindbergh Idea Gifted Center on Tuesday afternoon, 4pm-5:30pm; at the Sperreng Middle School on Wednesday, 4:30pm-6pm, and at the Our Lady of Lourdes School on Wednesdays starting at 2pm.